Exclusive: India eases oil import rules as it seeks to cut costs

 The measure is part of a series of attempts by the world’s third-biggest oil importer and consumer to cut its surging oil import bill in the face of rising oil prices and a weaker Indian rupee.

-India had previously allowed state-refiners to buy only 15.48 percent of their estimated 118.15 million tonnes of oil imports in the current fiscal year to March 31 on a Cost, Insurance and Freight (CIF) basis, meaning the seller arranges the vessel and insurance.
+India had previously allowed state refiners to buy only 15.48 percent of their estimated 118.15 million tonnes of oil imports in the current fiscal year to March 31 on a Cost, Insurance and Freight (CIF) basis, meaning the seller arranges the vessel and insurance.
 The rest was largely procured on a Free on Board (FOB) basis to help Indian shipping lines and insurers.

 More than doubling the percentage of CIF cargoes the refiners can buy gives them much greater flexibility to take advantage of more speculative or distressed sellers who need to sell their oil quickly.

-This also indicates that Indian refiners will be in a position to purchase more U.S. oil, which is mostly available on a CIF basis, helping to compensate for the loss of Iranian oil supplies.
+This also suggests that Indian refiners will be in a position to purchase more U.S. oil, which is mostly available on a CIF basis, helping to compensate for the loss of Iranian oil supplies.
 U.S. crude is currently trading at a discount of about $10 a barrel to the Brent global benchmark price.

 “Basically that (the new higher limit) has increased flexibility (for us) to look at opportunities that are available around the world and buy most economic cargoes,” said one source at an Indian refinery who asked not to be named.